Presented at the CLM

 TRANSFORM: Exploring Languages of Healing

-TRANSFORM seeks to deconstruct what artist Alana Kibbe calls “The Language of Healing.”
+TRANSFORM seeks to deconstruct what artist Alanna Kibbe calls “The Language of Healing.”

 A creative expression of breast cancer survival, living with chronic pain and long term injuries, and transformation through the spiritual navigation of chronic illness, this exhibition walks one through different versions of healing the artist has moved through to survive and rise towards thriving.